sunny/route_localize/README.md

 ```

-## Other good gems
+## Other gems to translate Rails routes

-Before builind this I considered using the following gems :
+The following gems could be a good match for your project:

 - [translate_routes](https://github.com/raul/translate_routes)
 - [route_translator](https://github.com/enriclluelles/route_translator/)
 - [rails-translate-routes](https://github.com/francesc/rails-translate-routes/)

-All three rely on the locale beeing in the url (`en/…` `fr/`), don't add constraints to the subdomain.
+Route Localize is different because it:

-These gems didn't seem to play with gems like `active_admin` that introduce a lot of new locales or whose routes
+- adds a constraint to the subdomain instead of relying on the URL beeing in the url (`en/…` `fr/`)
-you don't want to translate.
+- plays well with gems that introduce locales and routes you don't want to translate (like `active_admin`)

-None had a language switcher that lets you go translate parameters in the url, for example when
+- includes a language switcher that lets you translate parameters in the url,
-you want to translate the article title in `/articles/1-hello-world`.
+  for example if you also want to translate the article title in `/articles/1-hello-world`.